ustunb/actionable-recourse/README.md

 - Estimate the feasibility of recourse of a linear classifier on a population of interest.
 - Evaluate the difficulty of recourse for a linear classifier on a population of interest.

-#### When should models provide recourse?

-This package contains tools to let you check recourse without interfering in model development.

-These tools are designed to answer questions such as:

-- What can a person do to obtain a favorable outcome from a model?
-- How many people will be able change their prediction?
-- How difficult for people to change their prediction?

-Specific functionality includes:

-- Specify a custom set of feasible actions for each input variable of an ML model.
-- Generate actionable changes for a person to flip the prediction of a linear classifier.
-- Determine the *feasibility of recourse* of a linear classifier on a population of interest.
-- Evaluate the *difficulty of recourse* for a linear classifier on a population of interest.

 ----